 All-Ukrainian State Publishing House

-All-Ukrainian State Publishing House (Vseukrizdat) was founded in 1919 as the State Publishing House of Ukraine.
-It formation was based upon a directive from the All-Ukrainian Central Executive Committee.
-In 1920, the publishing house was renamed All-Ukrainian State Publishing and it was again renamed DVU (Derzhavne vydavnytstvo Ukrainy) in 1922.
-DVU was the largest publisher in Soviet Ukraine and the second-largest publisher in the USSR.
-Its publication distribution center, Ukrknigotsentr" (Ukrainian Book Distributing Center), collected books for the trade unions, factory reading rooms, collective farms, and district libraries.
-It had a network of branches, bookstores, kiosks, and agencies.
-In August 1930, DVU was replaced by the United State Publishing Association of Ukraine (DVOU).
-In 1934, the DVOU was abolished when publishing and printing were completely centralized by the USSR.
+All-Ukrainian State Publishing House (Vseukrizdat) was founded in 1919 as the State Publishing House of Ukraine and its formation was based upon a directive by the All-Ukrainian Central Executive Committee.
+The publishing house had branches in the cities of Kharkov, Kiev, Volyn', Poltava and other locations in Ukraine.
+In 1920, the publisher was renamed All-Ukrainian State Publishing and in 1922, the publisher was renamed DVU (Derzhavne vydavnytstvo Ukrainy).
+DVU became the largest publisher in Soviet Ukraine and the second-largest publisher in the USSR.
+Distribution was operated by Ukrknigotsentr" (Ukrainian Book Distributing Center) that collected books for the trade unions, factory reading rooms, collective farms, and district libraries.

 Sources & Citations

 Encyclopedia of Ukraine, vol. 5 (1993), "All-Ukrainian State Publishing House".

 Mudrak, M. M. (1986).
 The new generation and artistic modernism in the Ukraine.
 Ann Arbor Mich: UMI Research Press.

 Butnik-Siverskii , B.S.
 (1960).
 Soviet Posters of the era of the Civil War 1918-1921.
 Moscow: Izdatel'stvo vsesoiuznoi. (page 550, Kiev branch of publisher)